+• The exposing and exposed compartment matrix should be reviewed and updated to reflect the POS-specific status of PAU partitioning elements (e.g., breached barriers or open hatches and doorways).
+The at-power multi-compartment analysis limits scenarios to the fire location plus one adjacent compartment.
+LPSD conditions may allow smoke and heat to spread to more than one adjacent compartment if multiple fire barrier elements are breached.
+For example, removal of a series of floor/ceiling hatches would allow smoke to rise beyond the first level above.
+Multiple open doorways may also allow additional smoke spread horizontally.
+A second difference is that the atpower analysis generally assumes that a non-recoverable random failure of a barrier element is the cause of multi-compartment effects.
+In contrast, the LPSD analysis will face purposeful barrier breaches that may be recoverable.
+For example, the analysis may be able to credit compensatory measures (e.g., if a fire watch is posted at an open doorway and has the ability to close that door in the event of a fire) or other mitigating actions (e.g., plant responders may be able to close an open doorway so long as no cables are routed through the door that cannot be easily and quickly removed).
+The exact means for quantifying compensatory measures in the at-power analysis remain an area of HRA challenge and the same will be true for LPSD.

-- The exposing and exposed compartment matrix should be reviewed and updated to reflect the POS-specific status of PAU partitioning elements (e.g., breached barriers or open hatches and doorways). - Multi-compartment fire damage target sets will need to be re-defined to reflect the equipment and cables important to maintaining core integrity for each identified POS. - Once the compartment relationships have been re-defined, the same screening assumptions and criteria can be used to identify compartment combinations that warrant more detailed analysis.
-However, the screening analysis should consider that fire protection features and systems that were credited in the full-power fire PRA may be unavailable or degraded under LPSD conditions.
-Screening should be performed accordingly. - For barriers whose status and integrity are not changed, the failure probabilities and guidance provided in reference [1] can be used. - If a particular barrier element will be breached during a specific POS (e.g., hatch removal or a specific outage plan that involves breaching of fire barrier elements) it is recommended that the analysis should treat the breached barrier as a non-confining partitioning element relative to the spread of fire or fire products (e.g., smoke, heat and toxic gas).
+• Multi-compartment fire damage target sets will need to be re-defined to reflect the equipment and cables important to maintaining core integrity for each identified POS.

+• Once the compartment relationships have been re-defined, the same screening assumptions and criteria can be used to identify compartment combinations that warrant more detailed analysis.
+However, depending on plant practices relative to maintaining fire protection system availability, the screening analysis may need to consider that fire protection features and systems that were credited in the at-power fire PRA may be unavailable or degraded under LPSD conditions.
+Screening should be performed accordingly.

+• For barriers whose status and integrity are not changed, the failure probabilities and guidance provided in reference [1] can be used.

+• If a particular barrier element will be breached during a specific POS (e.g., hatch removal or a specific outage plan that involves breaching of fire barrier elements) it is recommended that the analysis should treat the breached barrier as a non-confining partitioning element relative to the spread of fire or fire products (e.g., smoke, heat and toxic gas).
 The importance of breaching such barriers can be assessed in a sensitivity study if necessary.
+In some cases, the consideration of barrier restoration may be appropriate if the actions required are simple and easily implements (e.g., closing a door given a posted fire watch and provisions for removal of temporary obstructions).